qisquant/qisquant.github.io/README.md

-Reseaarch blog which is not supported anymore.
+Research blog which is not supported anymore.